-The CFAI Basic Workshop Series includes two workshops, held over three days, that are required for agency accreditation managers and highly encouraged for agency heads and all members of the agency accreditation team.
+This three day workshop is required for agency accreditation managers and highly encouraged for agency heads and all members of the agency accreditation team.

-Each student receives a workshop participant manual and the latest edition of the Fire and Emergency Service Self-Assessment Manual (FESSAM).
+- The new, 9th edition of the Fire and Emergency Service Self-Assessment Manual (FESSAM)

 Data Analysis and Presentation Using Microsoft Excel

 The Data Analysis and Presentation class, offered in cooperation with FireStats, LLC., is a three-day heavily hands-on with Microsoft Excel™ workshop.
 You will be learning not just how to create the statistics, charts, graphs and tables that describe your department’s performance; you will learn how to select the correct measures, do the work, and interpret and present the findings.

 The class incorporates basic Excel™, statistics, and fire service-specific analysis techniques.
 In addition to basic Excel™ the following are some of the things you will learn: